-Basis of difference Fraud Misrepresentation Intention There is no such intention to deceive the other party.
+Basis of difference Fraud Misrepresentation Intention To deceive the other party by hiding the truth.
+There is no such intention to deceive the other party.
 Knowledge of truth The person making the suggestion believes that the statement as untrue.
-The person making the statement believes it to be true, although it is not true.
 Rescission of the contract and claim for damages The injured party can repudiate the contract and claim damages.
 The injured party is entitled to repudiate the contract or sue for restitution but cannot claim the damages.

-Means to discover the truth fraudulent act cannot secure or protect himself by saying that the injured party had means to discover the truth.
+discover the truth fraudulent act cannot that the injured party has secure or protect himself by saying that the means to discover the truth. ---